Skip to content

 • Labels

-Of these, the workflow to assign labels to all repositories is special: This workflow is triggered on pushes to the master branch of this repository and assigns the defined labels to all repositories defined in the workflow.
+Of these, the workflow to assign labels to all repositories is special: it is triggered on pushes to the master branch of the .github repository and assigns the defined labels to all repositories defined in the workflow.

 jobs: